 I’ve been teaching skip counting in kindergarten for years.
-Each year I do it a little different, but use the Rainbow Skip Counting set from my TpT store during our study.
+Each year I do it a little different, but use the Rainbow Skip Counting set from the Kinder Craze store during our study.
 This year I finally discovered the secret for harnessing my student’s motivation and transforming them into skip counting experts overnight.
 This trick is so simple, I cannot believe it took me this long to discover the secret.

 Before I share the secret with you, let me back up a few steps…

 Before we dove into our skip counting unit, I pulled my students aside and asked each child to skip count for me as a quick pre-assessment.
 First by 10s, then by 5s.

 Nearly every student could skip count by 10s.
 (Awesome!)

 Only one child in my class could skip count by 5.

 Not gonna lie, I was a little disappointed.
 We HAD been tallying our days of school and counting the tallies nearly every day.
 We were well past 100 tally marks and we had also been rocking out and skip counting with Dr. Jean.

 I knew my students had been exposed to these numbers and even recited them with me on a regular basis so I was hoping they just needed a little jump start to ignite the skip counting expertise.

 That day after school, I pulled out my “I Can Count by 5s Chart” (available in my Rainbow Skip Counting pack) and displayed it right beside the tally chart on my classroom easel.

 (I’ve had lots of requests for the tally chart I use in my classroom.
 You can download a free copy by entering your email below!)